Thewolf2068/obsidian-livesync-couchdb/README.md

 # Obsidian LiveSync CouchDB

 __Project Status: Maintenance Mode.
 CouchDB and the LiveSync plugin rarely change their core container requirements.
 A lack of recent commits indicates this image is stable, not abandoned.
-In case anything ever happens, I will try to fix it ASAP__
+In case anything ever happens, I will try to fix it ASAP.__

 A custom CouchDB Docker image that fully automates the database initialization process for Obsidian LiveSync.
 This eliminates the need to manually execute setup scripts inside the container, allowing for a fully declarative, IaC deployment.